peteroupc/peteroupc.github.io/morealg.md

 **Algorithm 1.** Say we have an oracle that produces independent random numbers in the interval \[_a_, _b_\], and these numbers have an unknown mean of _&mu;_.
 The goal is now to produce non-negative random numbers that average to _f_(_&mu;_).
 This is possible if and only if _f_, in the interval \[_a_, _b_\]&mdash;

 - is continuous everywhere,
-- is bounded from above, and
+- has a finite maximum, and
 - returns 0 everywhere or returns a value 0 or greater at each of the points _a_ and _b_ and a value greater than 0 at each other point

 (Jacob and Thiery 2015)<sup>[**(7)**](#Note7)</sup>.
 (Here, _a_ and _b_ are both rational numbers and may be less than 0.)